NeuripsCreativityWorkshop/2021/index.md

 ~~17 September 2021, 11:59 UTC: Submission due date for papers and art~~<br>
-~~24 September 2021, 11:59 UTC: Submission due date for papers and art (Extended)~~
+~~24 September 2021, 11:59 UTC: Submission due date for papers and art (Extended)~~ 25 September 2021, 11:59 UTC: Submission due date for papers and art (Extended+)

 22 October 2021: Acceptance notification for papers and art